 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the walking terrain, the altitude, the number of passes crossings and the length of the trek.
 The Larapinta Challenger trek is graded challenging.
 This trek involves 6–12 hours walking each day over rugged terrain with some steep ascents and descents.
 This trek should not be underestimated as it can be tough and challenging.

 In order to complete this trek we advise that you undertake regular exercise five days a week for at least three months prior to your departure.
-Hill walking with a daypack is recommended.
+Hill walking with a day pack is recommended.

 An early rise today for one of the most challenging and rewarding sections on the trail.
-We head into Paisley Gorge before moving on to our lunch spot at Spencer Gorge.
+We head into Spenser Gorge and Paisley Gorge then up to Windy Saddle and Razorback Ridge for expansive views.
+The trail continues down to Fringe Lily Creek and follows the Linear Valley.
 Our trek this afternoon takes us on a rough spinifex journey through this semi-arid region allowing breathtaking views of Hugh Gorge, our camp spot for the night.

-This morning we are up early for our ascent of Mount Sonder (known as the pregnant lady by the local Arrente Aboriginal people).
+This morning we are up early for our ascent of Mount Sonder – known as the pregnant lady by the local Aranda Aboriginal people.
 An early start allows us to climb in the cool morning air, before the sun heats up the landscape.
-To sight the views of the country from the top and knowing we have just climbed one of the highest peaks west of the Great Dividing Range is a memorable moment of the trip is ample reward for the effort involved in getting there.
-Having reached the highpoint (many think highlight) of the Larapinta Trail, we drive back in to Alice Springs, concluding around 5pm.
+To view the surrounding country from the top, knowing we have just climbed one of the highest peaks west of the Great Dividing Range, is an unforgettable moment of this trek – what a reward for the challenge we have undertaken over the last week!

 Per Person, Twin Share